 The Legend of Journey to the West

-16 years later he returned to Chinese capital Chang’an, along with 657 volumes of Buddhist scriptures.
-In the next 20 years he and his disciples translated 75 sutras from Sanskrit to Chinese language which become the classics not only in Buddhist text but Chinese literature.
+16 years later he returned to the Chinese capital Chang’an, along with 657 volumes of Buddhist scriptures.
+Over the next 20 years, he and his disciples translated 75 sutras from Sanskrit to the Chinese language which become the classics not only in Buddhist text but Chinese literature.

 His journey to the west has been viewed as a legend ever since.
 900 year later, Wu Cheng’en created a novel based on all related tales, real and mythical, about the monk’s journey to the west.

-And among all the mythical elements added into the historical event is the character Monkey King, the first disciple of monk Tang Xuanzang.
+And among all the mythical elements added to the historical event is the character Monkey King, the first disciple of monk Tang Xuanzang.

 The Legend of Monkey King